 You will wake up from surgery wearing the EXACT arm garment (if any) that Dr. Camp wants you to wear.
+Most likely, you will have gauze wrapping/dressings on your legs with an ACE bandage holding them in place.
 You will wear this garment 24/7 except while showering.
 If desired, you can wash the garment while showering following the instructions on the tag.
 We may put you into a different garment at your post-op appointment.
 IF YOU HAVE A GARMENT/ DRESSING ISSUE AFTER HOURS, JUST LEAVE OFF AND CALL US THE NEXT BUSINESS DAY AT 9AM.